Killdeer Plains Wildlife Area

 Killdeer Plains Wildlife Area is situated in a natural basin of flat, poorly drained soils formerly covered by prairie sloughs.
 The original prairie spanned about 30,000 acres.
 Early records report an abundance of deer, waterfowl, and furbearers.
 The “Plains” eventually were drained, with varying degrees of success, by ditching and tiling.
 Today, the agricultural land around the area is intensively farmed for corn and soybeans.
 Purchase of land for this area began in 1952.

 Wildlife management activities included development and management of several thousand acres of grain crops and grassland, primarily for nesting and migrating grassland wildlife.
 Trees and shrubs have been planted along field borders and in odd areas to provide permanent cover for upland wildlife.
 Woods have been protected and improved.
 Several of the ponds provide fishing opportunities.
-An 800-acre marsh was constructed in 1966, and the upground reservoir was completed in 1971.
+An 800-acre marsh was constructed in 1966.
 All suitable fishing waters were stocked with fish.
 Waterfowl production was enhanced through the provision of several hundred wood duck nest boxes and Canada goose nesting structures.
 The green tree reservoir was completed in 1994 with assistance from Ducks Unlimited.
 Pond 3 has been converted to a moist soil unit for the benefit of waterfowl.

 The primary purpose of the wildlife area is for grassland wildlife management and associated recreational use.
 Uses which have become increasingly popular because of the area’s natural features and open character are nature lore, wildlife photography, and bird watching.